ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

   }
 ```

-The `as any` is only needed here to make TypeScript happy.
+The casting to `any` is only needed here to make TypeScript happy.
 It will be removed later.

 #### Test #2 - Convert the Data